Microsoft Privacy Protection Review 2025: What’s the Point?

 3. Enter your username and password if required.

-The Windows VPN client doesn’t have many features.
-In most cases, you’re likely using it to connect to a VPN service that does typically provide more features.
-But because you’re using the Windows VPN client, you lose access to any features available on the VPN provider’s app.
+The Micrsoft VPN didn’t have many features.
+And in most cases, the Windows VPN client was being used to connect to a VPN service that does typically provide more features.
+However, this would cause you to lose access to any features available on the VPN provider’s app.

 That could include using a kill switch to automatically disconnect your internet if you lose connection to your VPN server.
 This is an important feature found on many VPN apps that can help prevent any information leaks if you’re having connectivity issues.